kt323/cf-python-base/README.md

 Learning Goals

-Explain variables and data types in Python
-Summarize the use of objects in Python
-Create a data structure for your Recipe app
+Implement conditional statements in Python to determine program flow Use loops to reduce time and effort in Python programming Write functions to organize Python code